rmautia/GitHub-Search/README.md

     http://localhost:4200/
     ```

-10. This will load for you Quotes as long as your requirements are satisfied.
+10. This will load for you Template as long as your requirements are satisfied.

 # TECHNOLOGIES USED